Hasakah

-Al-Hasakah (Note: Also known as Al-Hasakeh, or Al-Hasaka) (ٱلْحَسَكَة; حەسەکە; ܚܣܝܟܐ; officially Hasakah, is a city in northeastern Syria and the capital of the Al-Hasakah Governorate.
-With a 2023 estimated population of 422,445, Al-Hasakah is populated by Arabs, Kurds, Assyrians and a smaller number of Armenians and Chechens.
-Al-Hasakah is 80 km south of the city of Qamishli.
+Hasakah (Note: Also known as Al-Hasakah, or Al-Hasaka (ٱلْحَسَكَة; Hesîçê/Hesekê; ܚܣܝܟܐ)) is a city in northeastern Syria and the capital of the Hasakah Governorate.
+With a 2023 estimated population of 422,445, Hasakah is populated by Arabs, Kurds, Assyrians and a smaller number of Armenians and Chechens.
+Hasakah is 80 km south of the city of Qamishli.
 The Khabur River, a tributary of the Euphrates River, flows west–east through the city.
-The Jaghjagh River flows into the Khabur from the north at Al-Hasakah.
-The city (and the surrounding countryside) is controlled by the Democratic Autonomous Administration of North and East Syria (DAANES).
+The Jaghjagh River flows into the Khabur from the north at Hasakah.
+After Ayn Issa came under the control of the Syrian transitional government, Hasakah became the new capital of the DAANES.

 It is characterized by its fertile lands, abundant water, beautiful nature, and numerous archaeological sites.
 It has also witnessed a major modern urban renaissance, and numerous agricultural and industrial projects have been established around it.
 Over the past two decades, it has suffered from the drying up of its main river, the Khabur, which has led to the loss of much of its agricultural land, forcing many of its people to migrate internally to the interior provinces, especially the capital of Syria, Damascus, and Daraa in the south, to work in industrial factories and on agricultural lands.